-We're going to talk about whether dogs can eat watermelon, as watermelon is one of those foods that can fall into the grey zone.
+We're going to talk about whether dogs can eat watermelon, as watermelon is one of those foods that falls into the grey zone.

 Can Dogs Eat Watermelon?

 Ultimately, the answer is yes.
-The meat of the fruit is not toxic to dogs.
+The meat of the fruit is safe for dogs.

-The most important thing to note is that they can digest (and even benefit from) the red and light green fruit contained inside the rind.
-What they shouldn't eat are the seeds and the rind, itself.
+The most important thing to note is that they can digest (and even benefit from) the red and light green fruit contained inside the watermelon rind.
+However, they shouldn't eat the seeds and the rind itself.

 Dogs and Watermelon: The Good, the Bad, and the Ugly

-According to the American Kennel Club, routine vet visits, alone, can cost up to $1,500 a year.
+According to the American Kennel Club, routine vet visits can cost up to $1,500 a year.
 This doesn't include emergency vet trips or unforeseen surgeries.
-A lot of emergency trips to the vet occur after your dog eats something she shouldn't, which could be anything from toxic "people food" to dog treats made with yucky, unnatural ingredients.
+A lot of emergency trips to the vet occur after your dog eats something they shouldn't.

-The best way to navigate your dog's health is to stay informed about what makes a balanced doggy diet.
-Despite popular beliefs, dogs are actually omnivores, not carnivores, and throwing a mix of fresh fruit and veggies into their daily intake is highly beneficial!
-Now, let's talk about watermelon and how to safely feed it to your dog.
+Despite popular beliefs, dogs are actually omnivores, not carnivores, and throwing fresh fruit and veggies into their daily intake is always a good idea!
+Now, let's talk about watermelon and how to safely feed this healthy snack to your dog.

 Although watermelon does contain sugar, it won't release quickly into their bloodstream.
 This is because the fiber in watermelon wraps around the sugar and actually slows its natural release.

-Speaking of fiber, dogs need a healthy dose of fiber to maintain healthy digestion and there is some evidence that certain kinds of fiber may even promote good gut health.
-Watermelon doesn't make the top of the charts in terms of fiber content, but it does contain a bit, which is better than nothing!
+Fiber has many health benefits.
+Some kinds of fiber may even promote good gut health.
+Watermelon doesn't top the charts for fiber content, but it does contain a bit, which is better than nothing!

 Watermelon also contains a large amount of lycopene, a phytochemical that is found in naturally red fruits and vegetables.
 Lycopene acts as an antioxidant, fighting free radicals in both the human and dog system.
-Free radicals can damage your dog's cells and create issues in her immune system, so a little boost of lycopene is always a good thing.
+Free radicals can damage your dog's cells and create issues in her immune system.

 The parts of a watermelon that you should avoid feeding to your dog are the seeds and the rind.
 While they are not toxic, they are difficult to chew and digest and could pose a threat to your dog's teeth and digestive tract.

-The rind, similarly, is difficult to digest and could pose problems to your dog's digestive tract.
-It also tends to be very solid, and if your dog has issues with their gums or teeth, sinking into the rind could cause pain or even the cracking or loss of teeth.
+The rind is difficult to digest and could pose problems to your dog's digestive tract.
+It's also very solid, and if your dog has issues with their gums or teeth, sinking into the rind could cause pain or even the cracking or loss of teeth.

-We all know there can be too much of a good thing.
-Even if you're careful to remove seeds and cut the fruit away from the rind before sharing pieces of watermelon with your dog, there are still ways that this sweet treat can, well, backfire.
+There can always be too much of a good thing.
+Even if you're careful to use seedless watermelon and cut the fruit away from the rind before sharing pieces of watermelon with your dog, there are still ways that this sweet treat can, well, backfire.

-Look for signs that the fruit is interacting badly with your dog's stomach.
 Diarrhea is a telltale sign that your pup has had too much of something they don't often eat.
-If they get diarrhea every time you feed them watermelon, skip it and opt for something else with similar benefits, like a small slice of tomato.
+If they get diarrhea every time you feed them watermelon, it probably isn't right for them.

 Best Ways to Feed Your Dog Watermelon